 All applicable state, federal, and local laws relating to alcoholic beverages and controlled substances will be enforced.
 Illegal possession, consumption, use, sale, delivery or transfer of alcoholic beverages or controlled substances distribution is prohibited on the college grounds and in college facilities.
-Students seeking assistance with drug or alcohol problems will be referred by Counseling or the Family Health Clinic to appropriate community services such as Narcotics Anonymous, Alcoholics Anonymous, or local community counseling agencies.
+Students seeking assistance with drug or alcohol problems will be referred by Counseling to appropriate community services such as Narcotics Anonymous, Alcoholics Anonymous, or local community counseling agencies.